mainstringargs/example-hftish-alpaca-java/README.md

 # Gradle-Project-Bootstrap
-A Skeleton for a gradle project
+A Skeleton for a gradle project including eclipse related plugins.